U.S. Senate candidate Jeff Jackson visits Boone as part of 100-county tour

 Jackson told the crowd that he thought it was time for North Carolina to have a U.S. Senator who did not care what the NRA thought.

-Jackson also mentioned how cuts to mental health care were not helping the gun violence situation.
+Jackson also mentioned how cuts to mental health care were not helping to decrease gun violence.
 Jackson said that his hope is that coming out of the COVID-19 pandemic, the conversation around mental health will change and funding for the field will be prioritized.

 Jackson said specifics that he thought would help were more counselors, psychologists and nurses in schools.